a fee-based online consultation clinic for Obstetrics & Gynecology

 • A constriction ring in the uterus can hold up the placenta.

 • Morbid adhesion of the placenta: Morbid adhesion of the placenta can occur when the placenta is implanted deeply into the uterine muscles and thus fails to separate.
 The placenta can burrow upto different depths in the uterine muscle.
-In simple cases, it is only attached firmly to muscle and can be stripped off by hand.
+In simple cases, it is just attached firmly to muscle and can be stripped off by hand.
 In severe morbid adhesion, the placenta can burrow through the full thickness of the muscle.
-In this case, the uterus may be needed to be removed ('hysterectomy') to control the bleeding.
+In this case, the uterus may be need to be removed ('hysterectomy') to control the bleeding.
+There are three types of morbid adhesion of the placenta:

 The patient is put under general anesthesia in the operation theatre.
 Under all aseptic conditions, the sterile gloved hand of the doctor is inserted into the uterus.
 The placenta is stripped from the uterine muscle gently and brought out.